Introduction to Android

 1. Activities

-We can call the Activity as the presentation layer of an Android application.
-Simply put, an Activity represents the screen on your Android application which has its user interface.
-An application, for instance, an Email App can have many activities such as opening an email, composing an email, replying to an email – these all are different activities.
+We can call the Activity the presentation layer of an Android application.
+Simply put, an Activity represents the screen on your Android application with its user interface.
+An application, for instance, an Email App, can have many activities, such as opening an email, composing an email, and replying to an email – these all are different activities.
 So every Android application has more than one activity.
-When we start a new activity (like replying to an email), previous activity is pushed to the back stack and it gets stopped until the new activity is finished, however, if we push back button while ongoing activity, the current activity gets dissolved and is popped out of the stack and previous activity resumes.
+When we start a new activity (like replying to an email), the previous activity is pushed to the back stack, and it gets stopped until the new activity is finished; however, if we push the back button while ongoing activity, the current activity gets dissolved and is popped out of the stack and previous activity resumes.

 2. Services